 We enlisted the help of friends and family members to give us a greater range of hand sizes for our testing.
 We found it interesting not only how quickly comfort can be determined, but the consensus amongst testers.

-To begin, we picked up the forks, spoons, and knives to determine how they feel in our hands.
+To begin, we picked up the forks, spoons, and knives to determine how they felt in our hands.
 Some sets have rounded edges to the handles, while others have small lips on the underside.
 Our testing team is in agreement that the Radley and Stowe and the Sharecook Matte Black are the most comfortable sets in hand.
 The Radley and Stowe handles have a more rounded shape in comparison to the Sharecook set, whose handles are a bit flatter.
 The spoon handles of the Radley and Stowe measure 4 ⅛" and the Sharecook measure 4 ⅜", both of which comfortably fit large and small hands and provide us with enough space between our fingers and our food.

 The 3 ⅞" handles of the New Star Food Service Slimline spoons feel too short for most hand sizes, and we feel like our hands are in the bowl instead of the spoon handle being in the bowl.
 In contrast, the long and slender handles of the Cambridge Silversmiths Cali Mirror feel exceedingly long for those with smaller hands, and our testers were not fans of the lip found on the underside of the handles.